cluffa/cluffa.github.io/index.md

 The setup for this project:
 "There are two tests for influenza strain K9C9.
 The data collected consists of 10 countries and 100 pairs of test results.
 The more accurate of the tests will be assumed fact.
 The less accurate test, EZK, is the area of interest for this project.
-A bayesian hierarchical model will be fit and it will be simulated with an MCMC algorithm using R/jags."
+A Bayesian hierarchical model will be fit and it will be simulated with an MCMC algorithm using R/jags."
 I fit the model, assess fit, and interpret the results in the context of a global pandemic.